Healthy Homes Assessment Ebdentown

 Ebdentown Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Ebdentown and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement to all Ebdentown and New Zealand rental homes where it is reasonably practicable to install.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

-• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes